 - Do not use sunscreen, cover your skin when going out.

-- The foods you use every day also affect the pH balance of your skin such as eating spicy, hot, greasy foods, etc.
+- The foods you eat every day also have an effect on your health pH balance on skin such as eating spicy, hot, greasy foods, etc.

 So how do you ensure that the pH of your skin is maintained?
 Take care of your skin like a delicate organ.
 Overcoming the causes of pH imbalance is that you can maintain the necessary pH balance.